 When Can Babies Scoop Their Own Food?

-Baby’s Developmental Stages
+Baby’s Developmental Stages:

-The development of your baby’s motor skills is gradual, but definite milestones mark the beginning stages of self-feeding.
 Your baby will show a natural interest in objects and engage with them through an early fascination stage (roughly 8 to 12 months), followed by active spoon, cup, and finger feeding (about 12 to 18 months).

 Finishing the Schedule